 Question Answer Marks 3 What can you learn from this extract about the interpretation and approach of the historian who wrote it?
 Use the extract and your knowledge of the Cold War to explain your answer.
-40 Interpretation/Approach The extract focuses on Truman, so the Big Message must be on Truman.
-The main interpretation is that it was Truman who made a post-war settlement between USA and the USSR impossible, because of his misunderstanding/over-simplified view of relations between the USA and the USSR.
+40 Interpretation/Approach The extract focuses on the USA, so the Big Message must be about the USA.
+The main interpretation is that the USA was determined to impose its economic system on the post-war world, and that the failure to coerce or seduce the Soviet Union into co-operation led to the policy of containment.
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The interpretation is blaming Truman (and is therefore revisionist).
-Candidates taking the latter part of para.2 to argue that the interpretation is post-revisionist can therefore only be awarded L3.
+By arguing that the USA was trying to use its economic might to achieve hegemony, the extract advances a revisionist interpretation, though it is not notably critical of the US approach.
+Since there is also no consideration of Soviet responsibility for the Cold War, except in so far as Soviet power acted as a threat to US hegemony, use of any labels other than revisionist cannot be justified, and sustained attempts to argue them could not be rewarded beyond L3.
 Glossary: Traditional/Orthodox interpretations of the Cold War were generally produced early after WW2.
 They blame the Soviet Union and Stalin's expansionism for the Cold War.
 Revisionist historians challenged this view and shifted more of the focus onto the United States, generally through an economic approach which stressed the alleged aim of the US to establish its economic dominance over Europe.
 Post-revisionists moved towards a more balanced view in which elements of blame were attached to both sides.
 Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.